nion-software/nionswift/docs/user_interface.rst

     :width: 321
     :alt: Inspector Image Data Subsection

-* :guilabel:`Date` - Displays the date and time a selected image was created.
+* :guilabel:`Date` - Displays the date and time the image was created.

 * :guilabel:`Data` - Displays the dimensions of the image and the bit count.